CHRIS SWEENEY, Rubber & Plastics News

 The firm developed a new brand and realigned its operations into three manufacturing divisions.
 Its legacy Quality Synthetic Rubber operation, which focuses on non-medical/industrial applications, was unaffected.
 Its Qure Medical unit also remains the same, focusing on components and sub-assemblies.

-Its newest unit—Q Medical Devices—focuses on fully finished medical devices and consists of Degania Silicone Ltd.’s operations in addition to the Biometrix and Arthesys product lines.
+Its newest unit—QMD—focuses on fully finished medical devices and consists of Degania Silicone Ltd.’s operations in addition to the Biometrix and Arthesys product lines.

 Its tooling unit, Quadra, continues to support the other three businesses with materials, formulation and mold development.